perstromqvist/bmw-ce04-ha/README.md

 If your token expires, Home Assistant will automatically trigger **Reauthentication**.

-> **Setup not working?** To check whether the problem is your Client ID / BMW account or Home Assistant, run the standalone [`tools/check_auth.py`](tools/check_auth.py) script.
+> **Setup not working?** To check whether the problem is your Client ID / BMW account or Home Assistant, run the standalone [`check_auth.py`](custom_components/bmw_ce04/tools/check_auth.py) script (it's also already in your install at `config/custom_components/bmw_ce04/tools/`).
 It does the same device-code login and bike fetch *outside* Home Assistant — if it lists your bike, your Client ID works and the issue is on the HA side; if it fails there, it's on the BMW side (Client ID, API subscription, or vehicle mapping).

 ---